Slow Queries dashboard

 P99 Latency Latency with its 99th percentile.

-• Select a row to open the Query Details with a full view of the query statement, along with all the column data, including the Response Time Percentile and Latency histogram.
+Select a row to display the Query Details sheet, with a full view of the query statement, along with all the column data, including the Response Time Percentile and Latency histogram.

 View query statement